Nozbe/NoOffice.org/about.md

 Magda is my trusted editor, and text-sparing-partner.
 She revises all of my writing and challenges me to write better.
 Magda and I have been working together since 2013 and she's my right-hand person when it comes to writing.
 Without her this project wouldn't have had a chance to succeed.

-Apart from editing and writing, she's also coordinating the translations of the book to Polish (where she's also the editor), Spanish and Japanese.
+Apart from editing and writing, she's also coordinating the translations of the book to Polish (where she's also the editor) and other languages.

 On GitHub she's [@blamagda](https://github.com/blamagda).

 ## Our project - the #NoOffice book

-Whenever I talk to people about my app and my team people don't believe we can be successful at running an "all remote company".
-They keep asking *"where are you based?"*, *"where's your office?"*... and when I tell them about our remote team they keep repeating that *"while it might work for you, it will definitely not work for us"*... like if my team were a snowflake ❄️ or a unicorn 🦄 or something.
+Whenever I talk to people about my app and my team, people don't believe we can be successful at running an all remote company.
+They keep asking: "Where are you based?", "Where's your office?," and when I tell them about our remote team they keep repeating that "While it might work for you, it will definitely not work for us…" like if my team was a snowflake ❄️, a unicorn 🦄 or something.

-That's why I decided to start working on this book - [No Office](/book) - because I believe *work is not a place to go, it's a thing that you do* and an office is just a tool which is not mandatory to be running a successful business.
+That's why I decided to start working on this book - [No Office](/book).
+I believe *work is not a place to go; it's a thing you do* and an office is just a tool which is not mandatory to be running a successful business.

 The idea is to gather all the best pieces of advice on running an all-remote team.
-Based on my experience running Nozbe and inspired by other remotely working teams.
+Based on my experience managing Nozbe and inspired by other remotely working teams.

-Actually the goal is bigger - I think this book will be a sound business advice for any type of business - remote or not.
+Actually, the goal is bigger - I think this book will be a sound business advice for any type of business - remote or not.
 Because what works for an all-remote team can substantially improve operation of a team that does have an office.

 ## Contributors